elainehowyl/tgc-projecttwo-life-simulator/README.md

 #### Case Two: Invalid Inputs
 * If the input fields do not meet the requirement, there will be error messages as such:
 * Note: In this case, one player is allowed to have different accounts under the same email.
-Thus, reistering an existing email would not be flagged as errors.
+Thus, registering an existing email would not be flagged as errors.

 ![InvalidInputs](./life_sim_game/public/images/register-invalid.png)

 ### Logging In...